Blog

 User with laptop, shield, and dedicated server rack, inviting visitors to order a dedicated server

-For mission-critical services seeking sub-10 ms response times and robust security, single-tenant dedicated infrastructure remains the gold standard.
+For mission-critical services seeking sub-10 ms response times and robust security controls, single-tenant dedicated infrastructure remains a strong option.
 Multi-tenant environments have improved, but noise issues and cross-tenant risks persist.
 By taking full advantage of custom firewalls, private networking, and hardware root-of-trust, you create a fortified environment with consistent low latency.

 Get Your Dedicated Server